bluffdev/pl0-compiler/README.md

 The program takes in up to 4 arguments: <filename>.txt, -l, -a, -v (only <filename>.txt is required and it must be the first argument)

-* Bullet list -l prints the lexeme table and token list
+* -l prints the lexeme table and token list
-* Bullet list item 2 -a prints the generated assembly code
+* -a prints the generated assembly code
-* Bullet list item 3 -v prints the output of the virtual machine
+* -v prints the output of the virtual machine

 These 3 arguments are not required and you can use any number of them in any order